Last updated October 12, 2022.

 Among the many self-assessment tools they offer are dozens of cognitive skills tests for functions like attention span, problem-solving abilities, and concentration.

-Their free memory test assesses how much your memory loss is affecting your life with a short multiple choice questionnaire.
+Their memory test assesses how much your memory loss is affecting your life via a short multiple choice questionnaire.

-After finishing the test, you can elect to receive a free, detailed, personalized interpretation of your score.
+After finishing the test, you can elect to receive a detailed, personalized interpretation of your score.

-(Note that for many of their online assessments, you’ll need to pay a small fee to see your full test results.)
+Their memory test is free, but for many of their other online assessments, you’ll need to pay a small fee to see your full test results.

 Memory Quizzes, Challenges, and More

-There are many websites that take a lighter approach, offering games and quizzes to test your memory while giving you mental stimulation and exercising your memory skills.
+There are many websites that take a lighter approach to testing, offering games and quizzes to test your memory while giving you mental stimulation and exercising your memory skills.

 AARP Staying Sharp

-If you become a member, you can take their Brain Health Assessment and receive personalized recommendations for living a brain-smart lifestyle.
+You can also take their Brain Health Assessment and receive personalized recommendations for living a brain-smart lifestyle.